-It was a cloudy, damp day and no one else was there.
-I spent some time walking … and looking … and thinking.
-Forest Home is a good place to do that.
-It’s an oasis of solitude in the midst of city noise.
+I spent some time walking and looking and thinking.
+Greenwood Cemetery is a good place to do that because it’s an oasis of solitude surrounded by city noise.

-And the thought came to me that the cemetery was peaceful.
-Quiet … Beautiful … Peaceful.
+As I walked among the gravestones, alone with my thoughts, it occurred to me that the cemetery was quiet and peaceful.
 Exactly what a cemetery should be.